DvzZDev/BG-Changer/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/DvzZDev/BG-Changer.git`
-2. Open `index.html` in your browser.
+1. Open `https://dvzzdev.github.io/BG-Changer/` in your browser.
-3. Click the "Change Color" button to see the background color change.
+2. Click the "Change Color" button to see the background color change.

 ## Technologies Used